ShirokovSe/ShirokovSe/README.md

 Hi, my name is Shirokov Serge.
-I'm studying to be a ML engineer.
-Here yoy can find my projects.
+I'm studying to be a DL engineer.
+I'm really keep on DeepLerning.
+I find it extremly intersting.
+Here you can find my projects.